Roblyat/algorithmic_payload_estimation/docs/reserach/references/overviews/Q_1_overview.md

 - DKF good **without external force**
 - With external torque → **0.13 Nm – 8.85 Nm error** → **bad results**

 ---

-Nice, Q1 is a super consistent category, so it’s actually easy to pull out the big messages.
-I’ll give you all four things you asked for in one go.

 ---

 ## 1. One-page condensed SoA summary for Q1